wdenton/jekyll-co2/README.md

 This is a plugin for the static web site generator [Jekyll](http://jekyllrb.com/) to show the change in atmospheric CO₂ at the Mauna Loa observatory in Hawaii.
 It was inspired by [CO2Now](http://co2now.org/).
 The data comes from the [NOAA's Earth System Research Laboratory](http://www.esrl.noaa.gov/gmd/ccgg/trends/).

+It is now text only, with no sparkline graphics.
 In a browser it looks like this:

 ![Screenshot](screenshot.png)